microsoft/pxt-arcade/docs/skillmap/turkey/turkey1.md

 ## {3.
 We need a Turkey}

+Choose the big turkey...

+---

-- :paint brush: To choose the image of the big turkey, click the empty grey box, then switch to **My Assets** and click the turkey named **player**.
+- :paint brush: Click the empty grey box, then switch to **My Assets** and click the turkey named **player**.

 ![Pick player from My Assets](/static/skillmap/turkey/pick-player.gif "Toggle to My Assets and choose player")